CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 ## Problems

-Currently font enumeration is not working, and you must not use a 32bit buffer using `PsychImaging`.
+Currently font enumeration is not working, and cannot use a 32bit buffer using `PsychImaging`.

 ## Interface to GPIO?